Right to repair and the OPC: Essential information and tools

 - Non-compliant activities in a sector regulated by the OPC

-On the other side of things, there are complaints that are inadmissible, in which the OPC cannot intervene.
+On the other side of things, there are reports that are inadmissible, in which the OPC cannot intervene.
 This includes:

 - Disputes between two merchants (Business-to-business relationships).